MYSA SENIOR MANAGEMENT COMMITTEE

 I have gained wide experience outside of MYSA; working in the field of finance, programs, strategic planning and evaluations within the International Non -Governmental Organization (INGO) sector both at the local and international level in the last 30 years.
 I have held the positions of Finance and Administration Manager, Regional Finance Manager, Country Director, Finance Manager and Finance and Systems Manager

-I have been a financial and management consultant as an Associate of CORAT Africa and Deloitte supporting their clients in research, evaluation, planning, internal control and policy evaluation and strengthening and formulation of policy documents on finance, HR and procurement.
+I have been a financial and management consultant as an Associate of CORAT Africa and Deloitte supporting their clients in research, evaluation, planning, internal control and policy evaluation and strengthening and formulation of policy documents on finance, HR and procurement more here.
 I have occupied senior management position and represented the different INGOs in a variety of fora.
 I have attended different workshops and conferences in finance, HR, Strategy and small enterprise.
 I am a qualified Certified Public Accountant of Kenya (CPAK) and member of the Institute of Certified Accountants of Kenya (ICPAK), holds a Bachelors of Commerce from the University of Nairobi and Master of Business Management form ESAMI/MsM Netherlands.

 Director, MYSA Sports and Community Service Program